Logo light mode the Fabryk

 But the charm of Siem Reap extends beyond its architectural wonders.
 Did you know that this Cambodian city holds an annual LGBTQ+ pride event, Siem Reap Pride, that takes place over a week and includes a variety of events like pool parties, art shows and charity fundraisers?
 It's truly a celebration of love and diversity, making Siem Reap a must-visit for every gay traveler.

 Whether you're after a serene yoga session, a quaint café, or a buzzing bar, Siem Reap has you covered.
-Check out some of these oasis of inclusivity:
+Check out some of these oases of inclusivity:

 • Miss Wong Cocktail Bar: This Asian-themed bar offers a wide range of unique cocktails.